ESIvy/esivy.gihub.io/content/posts/check-from-amazon-has-arrived-ill-be-treating-everyone-to-um-some-gum-i-guess.md

 ---
-title: Check from Amazon has arrived!
-I'll be treating everyone to, um, some gum I guess. :)
+title: "Check from Amazon has arrived!
+I'll be treating everyone to, um, some gum I guess. :)"
 date: '2013-04-01T11:33:37-05:00'
 status: publish
 path: /check-from-amazon-has-arrived-ill-be-treating-everyone-to-um-some-gum-i-guess